Difficulty: Medium, Asked-in: Microsoft, Amazon

 Solution idea

-The idea is: if we know the sub-array sum from i to j, we can easily find the sub-array sum from i to j + 1 in O(1).
+Now critical questions are: Can we further optimize the time complexity?
+Can we avoid the innermost loop from k = i to j to calculate subarray sum?
+Let's think!
+One idea is: If we know sub-array sum from i to j, we can easily calculate the sub-array sum from i to j + 1 in O(1).
 Subarray sum from i to j + 1 = Subarray sum from i to j + X[j + 1].
-Think!

 Solution pseudocode